Minimum wage in hospitality 2026

 Wage tables and collective labor agreement (CAO)

-Special increase in hospitality
+Exceptional increase in the hospitality sector

 This article has been reviewed by: